vdao26/Spotify-Global-Trends/README.txt

 3. Download CSV file to Google Drive

-This project requires a CSV file of Spotify Top 50 tracks per country.
+This project requires a CSV file of Spotify Top 50 tracks from 5 countries.
 To use it, upload your CSV to Google Drive and copy its file ID from the shareable link.
 In the script, set the file_id variable to your file’s ID.
 When you run the program, it will automatically download the CSV to src/universal_top_spotify_songs.csv (or a folder you choose).
 If the file already exists locally, it will use the existing copy.